 Theme: Data Security and the Cloud / Premise / Hybrid Debate

-The issue of data security for cloud-delivered services has become very complicated and is developing its own language: “data at rest”, “data soveriegnty”, “data comingling”, etc..
+The issue of data security for cloud-delivered services has become very complicated and is developing its own language: “data at rest”, “data sovereignty”, “data comingling”, etc..
 In one session, Genesys CMO Reed Henry explained that some companies, particularly in the EU, are now too burdened by regulations to do anything via cloud service.

 I’ve noticed that the terminology around cloud has gotten muddled as well.
 Cloud used to mean a hosted service, delivered over the internet, from a single-instance multi-tenant application.
 But now, people freely talk about “single-tenant cloud” (i.e. InIn’s CaaS) .
 And I have yet to get a good explanation of how a “private cloud” differs from a traditional “managed services” deployment.
 I wonder if the term “cloud” will eventually lose all meaning.

 The cloud-based contact center market is expected to continue to grow from $4.2 billion last year to $11 billion in 2019.
 Yet, the audience heard a different side of the story during the “Executive Forum”, moderated by Sheila McGee-Smith.
-Cisco’s Chris Botting proclaimed “Premise isn’t dead!”, and said that we should be thinking about a 20 year time horizon in some industries.
+Cisco’s Chris Botting proclaimed “Premise isn’t dead!”, and said that we should be thinking about a 20-year time horizon in some industries.
 That’s a sobering thought.

 Theme: The Collision Between CRM and Call Center

-It may be true that “software is eating the world”, but meanwhile the big question in our space is whether CRM software will eat call center software, or vice versa.
+It may be true that “software is eating the world”, but meanwhile the big question in our space is whether CRM software will eat call center software or vice versa.
 On one hand, several companies have added voice capabilities to Salesforce via plug-ins.
-On the other hand, call center vendors like Cisco and Avaya are adding “context stores” to their product line, which basically overlap with what a CRM usually does.
+On the other hand, call center vendors like Cisco and Avaya are adding “context stores” to their product line, which basically overlaps with what a CRM usually does.

-Part of the reason call center vendors are going this way, is the increasing buying power that CMOs have today, relative to CIOs.
+Part of the reason call center vendors are going this way is the increasing buying power that CMOs have today, relative to CIOs.

 As analyst Ian Jacobs (one of our Top Analysts to Follow) says, “It’s about who is going to own the ultimate customer Truth”.
-One call center executive defined the difference as “the system of engagement” vs “the system of record”, and said the former is the interesting battle ground.
+One call center executive defined the difference as “the system of engagement” vs “the system of record”, and said the former is the interesting battleground.
 I have to wonder how firm or permanent that distinction is.